omnivector-solutions/license-manager/docs-source/development.rst

 1. change shebang to "#!/srv/license-manager-agent-venv/bin/python3.8";
 2. change template path to "/srv/license-manager-agent-venv/bin/python3.8/site-packages/bin";
-3. change the URL to the ip address of where the ``license-manager-simulator`` is running;
+3. change the URL to the IP address of where the ``license-manager-simulator`` is running;

 Copy the modified files and the templates to the cluster machine where the license manager agent is running.